jh1993/UnderusedOptions/README.txt

 Darkness:
 - Max Charges upgrade removed.
-- Dark Horizon (3 SP): Hostile demon and undead units also have a chance to be blinded each turn.
-The chance for this skill to fail is equal to 100% divided by half the distance between you and each enemy, up to 100%.
 - Clinging Darkness (4 SP): When affecting an enemy, this spell now inflicts blind for 2 turns, which stacks in duration with pre-existing blind it has.
+- Holy Night (4 SP): While Darkness is active and you are blind, demon and undead enemies take 2 holy damage each turn.
+This damage is fixed, and cannot be increased using shrines, skills, or buffs.
 - Dark Echoes (6 SP): While Darkness is active and you are blind, whenever your demon and undead minions deal damage to an enemy, the target loses current HP equal to half of the damage dealt.

 Death Chill: